GeoscienceAustralia/sira/docs/source/ch04_simsetup.rst

 Scenario Definition File
 ========================

+The code needs a setup file for configuring the model and simulation scenario.
+It can be in any of three formats: `ini`, `conf`, or `json`.
+The code first converts any setup file to json first before running.
 The simulation 'scenario' definition file is located in the following directory (relative to the root dir of source code)::